dannyb101/exercise-tracker/README.md

 ## 🚀 Deployment <a name = "deployment"></a>

-This application is deployed on heroku at https://exercise-tracker-api-dannyb101.herokuapp.com/
+This application is deployed on render at https://exercise-tracker-oxef.onrender.com

 ## ⛏️ Built Using <a name = "built_using"></a>